harshRaj2017/simulating_eeg/README.md

 # simulating_surface_eeg
-It is a python script for simulating surface eeg on some given user inputs.
+It is a python script for simulating eeg on some given user inputs.

 The workflow is divided into three parts: